gyphonic/Schoolwork/README.md

 # Schoolwork
-Main repo for all my schoolwork and online classwork.
+Main repo for some of my schoolwork and online classwork.

 **Includes:**